Shea Properties

-Shea Properties, a member of the J.F.
-Shea Co., Inc., family of companies, is a diversified real estate company responsible for the acquisition, design, development, construction and management of business parks, shopping centers, apartment communities and mixed-use environments.
+Shea Properties, a subsidiary of J. F. Shea Co., is an American real estate company.
+It engages in the acquisition, design, development, construction and management of business parks, shopping centers, apartment communities and mixed-use environments.
 The company owns and operates approximately 6,500 apartment units and 5 million square feet of office, industrial and retail space in California, Colorado and Washington.

 History

 Shea Properties parent company, the J.F.
 Shea Co, was founded in 1881 in Portland, Oregon by John Francis Shea.
 The J. F. Shea Company's activities include new-home construction, commercial construction, civil engineering, commercial and multi-family property development and management, construction materials and venture capital.

 The JF Shea Company's projects include the building of the diversion channels for the Hoover Dam, the foundations for the Golden Gate and Oakland Bay bridges, the tunnels for San Francisco's Bay Area Rapid Transit (BART) system and tunnel work for The Metro Crenshaw/LAX Transit Corridor and the Metro Purple Line Extension.